realitydeslab/.github/profile/README.md

    * [HoloKit x QRColocation Multiplayer Boilerplate](https://github.com/holoi/holokit-qrcolocation-holokit-boilerplate) for co-located multiplayer in ad-hoc scenes (pre-scanning NOT required)

 * We open-sourced our explorative MR creative projects for your inspirations.
+  * [Multiplayer Onsite Fighting Arena (MOFA)](https://mofa.ar) is a co-located multiplayer MR game framework for casting magic spells, in which we explored paradigms of competitive, cooperative, asymmetric mixed reality game design strategies.
+Awarded as the best interactivity demo in CHI 2023 and honorable mention in best demo in ISMAR 2023, and Flow Hackathon.
   * [Zuzaland](https://github.com/holoi/zuzaland), An innovative experiment aimed at constructing mixed reality monuments for the Network State, recognized and awarded at the hackathon in [Zuzalu](https://zuzalu.city), the world’s first pop-up city founded by [Vitalik Buterin](https://www.palladiummag.com/2023/10/06/why-i-built-zuzalu/).
   * [Becoming Bats](https://github.com/holoi/ultrasound-of-bats), an experiment enabling users to mimic bats by casting their voices as ultrasound waves, which are visually transported and reflected onto real-world surfaces through mixed reality.
   * [Talking Olaf](https://github.com/holoi/talking-olaf), a mixed reality experiment that allows users to engage in real-time conversations with Olaf, a beloved Disney character, by utilizing ChatGPT, Voice Recognition, and Artificial Voice Generation technologies.